 click on a dive site for more details on the location

-The house reef off Utopia Village’s shore is one of the nicest sites in Utila and is excellent for both diving and snorkeling.
+The house reef off Utopia Village’s shore is one of the best dive sites in Utila and is excellent for both diving and snorkeling.
 A gradual descending beach, less than 50 yards from our Dive Deck, makes for an easy entry on a calm day – on days with big waves, entry may be more difficult especially for novice divers.
 To further help divers there are a set of poles with ropes in between for support.
 Wetsuit boots or booties are highly recommended due to the bedrock and fossilized coral stones upon entry.

-Utila is often called the Whale Shark Capital of the Caribbean.
+Utila is often called the Whale Shark capitol of the Caribbean.
 Sightings are more frequent in the months of March-April and August-September, but whale sharks have been spotted around the island year-round.
 Unlike pods of dolphins, that are also frequently found around Utila, whale sharks are usually solitary.
 But it is not uncommon for multiple whale sharks to be sighted in a single day along the northern shores of Utila.
 Our team of experienced boat captains and dive masters will give you the best opportunity to see and potentially snorkel with these amazing creatures.
 Please note that it is by no means guaranteed.